 I grabbed a second set of cuffs, which I used to lock my prisoner to the handle of her own door.
 It was sturdy enough to withstand any attempt by a normal person to break it down with their bare hands.
 Perhaps if she had a fire ax in her office, she could have broken free.
 “Just so we’re clear, you can’t run from me.
 Don’t try.”

 I left her behind and walked into the secured panic room, which could have kept me out.
 In fact, the inner lock mechanism had a manual pin that, if inserted, would have made it impossible to open by means of accessing the computers.
 In one corner sat an object half submerged in a viscous red fluid which could have been mistaken for blood by those who’d never seen large quantities of blood before.
-My scanners informed me that it was an artificial petrochemical which resembled some types of motor oil, with a large amount of Silicon tetrachloride suspended in the solution along with a rather large amount of electricity coursing through.
+My scanners informed me that it was an artificial petrochemical which wasn’t in the database, but resembled some types of motor oil, with a large amount of Silicon tetrachloride suspended in the solution along with enough voltage coursing through to potentially kill someone.
 I knew enough about chemical engineering to understand this mix shouldn’t accomplish much of anything, but where Imbued were concerned, nothing was out of the question.
 In addition, Synthia was still blinding my scanners to her insides.

 <If you stare at me any longer, you’ll make your girlfriend jealous.>

 <She’s not my girlfriend.> “Are you, well, safe to touch?”